Classifying Multipartite Continuous Variable Entanglement Structures through Data-augmented Neural Networks: Results

+By testing the neural networks on the remaining $20\%$ unseen simulated samples, we assess the classification performance of models trained with the original dataset and augmented datasets, respectively.
+The accuracy measures the ratio of correctly predicted samples to the total number of samples in the test dataset, that is, $N(\mathcal{S}_\text{Pred}=\mathcal{S}_{\text{True}})/N_{\text{total}}$.
+As a baseline, we apply the QFI-based method to the same homodyne data by first reconstructing the reduced density matrix via maximum-likelihood estimation.
+Due to the limited correlation patterns available for full state reconstruction, this procedure suffers from significant errors, yielding a classification accuracy of only $0.370$ for the tripartite case.
+We also implement a nearest-neighbor baseline on the input features: for each test correlation pattern, we assign the label of the closest training sample based on Euclidean distance.
+This non-machine-learning baseline achieves accuracies of $0.575$ for tripartite states and $0.485$ for quadripartite states.

-\textit{Entanglement structures classification---} By testing them on the rest $20\%$ simulated samples, the classification performance of models trained with the original tripartite dataset and augmented datasets are assessed, respectively, as presented in Figs.~\ref{fig:acc}(a) and (c).
-The accuracy measures the ratio of correctly predicted samples to the total number of samples in the test dataset, that is, $N(\mathcal{S_{\text{Pred}}}=\mathcal{S})/N_{\text{total}}$.
-In Fig.~\ref{fig:acc}(a), the achieved accuracy when only the original dataset is fed (purple bar) is $0.929$.
-After using augmented data in multiples of the original dataset size, the green bars show significant improvements in the accuracies of entanglement structure prediction.
-It can be raised to $0.976$, when the size of the augmented dataset expands to six times of the original size.
-A confusion matrix is also evaluated to demonstrate the ability of the neural network to distinguish among different multi-partitions, as depicted in Fig.~\ref{fig:acc}(c).
-In this matrix, each row represents the samples of a true class and sums to 1, while each column represents the samples of a predicted class.
-Using our data-augmented neural network, the entanglement structure in terms of different multi-partitions can be detected with a prediction accuracy higher than $0.965$ only based on limited homodyne measurement data.
+By contrast, the neural networks demonstrate strong advantages.
+When trained on the original dataset only, the network achieves an accuracy of $0.961$ for the tripartite case (purple markers in Fig.~\ref{fig:acc}(b)).
+After using augmented data in multiples of the original dataset size, the green markers show significant improvements in the accuracy of entanglement structure prediction.
+It can be raised to $0.986$ when the size of the augmented dataset expands to six times the original size.
+A confusion matrix is also evaluated to demonstrate the ability of the network to distinguish among different multi-partitions, as depicted in Fig.~\ref{fig:acc}(c).
+In this matrix, each row represents the samples of a true class and sums to 1, while each column represents samples of a predicted class.
+Using our data-augmented network, the entanglement structure in terms of different multi-partitions can be detected with a prediction accuracy higher than $0.983$ based on limited homodyne measurement data.

+It is worth noting that the results presented above are obtained using a combination of both convex combination and mode permutation, with mode permutation contributing 97\% of the augmented samples and convex combination the remaining 3\%.
+As expected, these two operations yield slightly different effects on network performance; an ablation study comparing models trained with only permutation augmentation, only convex-combination augmentation, and both combined is given in Supplementary III.C.